Teacher and Administrator Cover Letters Are Critical to Job Search Success

 Teaching Cover Letter Writing Tips – Answer These Questions.

-- Does your personality and enthusiasm shine through?
+- Does your personality shine through?

 - Is the format professional and modern?